-Released this past April, Billy Sherwood & Tony Kaye – Live In Japan, is a two CD plus DVD deluxe edition recorded five years ago while on tour, that completely caught me by surprise.
-Eighteen tracks that does any excellent job featuring songs from both of their careers.
+Released this past April, Billy Sherwood & Tony Kaye – Live In Japan, is a 2 CD plus DVD deluxe edition recorded five years ago while on tour, that completely caught me by surprise.
+Eighteen tracks that do an excellent job featuring songs from both of their careers.

 Did you know Billy helped write a Toto song?
 He sure did.
 It could be found on Toto’s eighth album; Kingdom Of Desire (1992).
 This was the last album Toto drummer Jeff Porcaro participated in, before his untimely death at age thirty eight.
 So sad to have died that young.
 The tune entitled, The Other Side, could be found on the second disc of this two CD / DVD deluxe edition.

 Billy Sherwood’s solo material I always find very well done.
 Intricate in nature.
 Musically, I’m always impressed, due to Billy himself at most times playing every instrument heard.
 He’s as talented a drummer, as he is a guitar or bass player.
 I’m trying to learn keyboards myself, and getting nowhere fast.
 A lot of dedication involved.
 Billy’s devoted his life to music, and one can tell.
 Besides the musicianship, Billy’s singing stands out as does the lyrics, in which a lot of times, Billy tackles heavy/serious subject matter.
 From the Japan live shows with Tony, we get two solo Billy Sherwood tracks, both from the same 2003 release; Billy Sherwood – No Comment.
 The two songs make for a solid representation of what Billy is capable of doing when away from a group setting.